-- From the Campaign object, users can associate Test Plans to a Campaign by selecting the Experiments Tab and selecting a Test Plan from the drop down.
+- From the Campaign object, you can associate Test Plans to a Campaign by selecting the Experiments Tab and selecting a Test Plan from the dropdown.

-- Once a Test Plan is selected, the user can select a Test Group for each of the line items within the campaign.
+- Once you select a Test Plan, select a Test Group for each of the line items within the campaign.

-- All line items within the Campaign must have a test group assigned in.
-If not, they will not be able to save the associations.
+- All line items within the Campaign must have an assigned test group.
+If not, then you cannot save the associations.

 - Multiple line items can be assigned to the same test group.

-- Once a Test Plan has been selected, all new line items created will show an Experiments section in their Overview section.
+- Once a Test Plan has been selected, all newly created line items show an Experiments section in their Overview page.

-You can find the full list of log headers here, however fields relevant to the Experiments feature include:
+You can find the full list of log headers here.

-Changes to the Query Tool (in Conversion Report and Performance Report types) include the following additional fields:
+Conversion Report and Performance Report include the following fields:

 - Test Group ID